Click the 'Play' button to read out loud this webpage content

-Lord Ganapathi is believed to be present in as many as 32 different forms and Lakshmi Ganapathi is regarded as the 12th among them.
+Lakshmi Ganapati is regarded as the 12th among the 32 different forms of Ganapati.
 ‘Lakshmi’ is the Goddess of wealth, who denotes prosperity and well-being.
-Here, Lakshmi Ganapathi not only represents wealth but also many more blessings.
-This is a unique form of the Lord, where he is flanked by his two consorts, who are seated on both his thighs, holding white lotus flowers in their hands, and they are fondly embraced by the Lord.
+Here, Lakshmi Ganapati not only represents wealth but also many more blessings.
+This is a unique form of the Lord, where he is flanked by his two consorts, who are seated on both his thighs, holding white lotus flowers in their hands, and the Lord fondly embraces them.
 The consorts are Siddhi and Buddhi, who denote achievement and wisdom, respectively.
-The Lord is also white in colour and fair in complexion, and is seen with eight hands, the main left of which displays the boon-granting Varadha Mudra posture.
-His other hands possess in them, a sword, a noose, an elephant goad, a Kamandala, the water vessel, a green parrot, a pomegranate fruit and a sprig of the wish-fulfilling Kalpavriksha tree.
+The Lord is also white in color and fair in complexion and is seen with eight hands, the main left of which displays the boon-granting Varada Mudra posture.
+His other hands possess in them, a sword, a noose, an elephant goad, a Kamandala (water vessel), a green parrot, a pomegranate fruit and a sprig of the wish-fulfilling tree Kalpa Vriksha.

-The Mantra, which reads as under in Sanskrit, hails this Lord as ‘the Ganapathi of fortunes’, describes his form and prays for his grace and blessings.
+The mantra, which reads as under in Sanskrit, hails this Lord as ‘the Ganapati of fortunes’, describes his form and prays for his grace and blessings.

 The sacred scriptures prescribe fire ceremony, Abishekam (hydration ceremony), Pooja/Archana (Light and Sound ceremony), Yantra and Mantra (special sounds) as the ways to offer your prayer to the divine.
 Out of these, fire ceremony is the most evolved spiritual technology on earth to connect with the divine beings.
 Participate in the remedial services to clear your karma and receive the blessings.